 • Cerebrospinal fluid (CSF) collection performed by spinal tap

-The MRI scan and spinal tap are optional, and we encourage you to ask questions and learn more about the risks and benefits of all elements of the research.
+The spinal tap are optional, and we encourage you to ask questions and learn more about the risks and benefits of all elements of the research.

 There is no charge for participation in these studies.

-The first visit takes about a full day to complete.
+The first visit takes about two full days to complete.
 We invite individuals to return either once a year or whenever is convenient to repeat these same activities over several years.
 Coming in for a first, one-time visit does not mean that you are required to return for future visits; participation is always voluntary.

 The research data collected through this study will provide crucial information about the earliest signs of FTD.
 This information will be invaluable in terms of guiding research and clinical trials for preventative options.
 This study is also important in terms of understanding the concerns and issues that are important to individuals with a genetic risk of FTD and may impact future clinical guidelines for providing genetic counseling and testing services.